Fiji Vacation and Travel Guide

 Venture beyond the resorts and discover the real Fiji in the back roads and marketplaces.
 Traditions still run deep here.
 The peoples’ lives revolve around the village and bure thatched buildings resonate to the sound of bula, the local greeting.
 You may come across locals walking over hot stones in a steaming pit or be invited to join them for kava drinking (a narcotic drink made from the crushed root of the Polynesian pepper shrub, which has a numbing effect and tastes muddy and a bit like washing-up water, a taste you may or may not acquire during your stay).

 Traveling around the main islands is easy and can be done via plane, boat or bus.
-The people are outgoing and friendly and most of them speak English fluently, since it’s an official language, besides Fijian and Fiji-Hindi (and other regional dialects).
+The people are outgoing and friendly and most of them speak English fluently since it is an official language, besides Fijian and Fiji-Hindi (and other regional dialects).
 So browse our website and discover Fiji even before you go.

 Bula, welcome to Fiji!